 In case that just made it sound like ALL cyberpunk movies have to sacrifice action for philosophy, turn your attention to Dredd.

 Dredd is the return of the ultra-violent, metropolitan heroics of Robocop that helped define cyberpunk.
 And, actually, it’s a better Robocop than the 2014 remake.
-Instead of a messianic journey, Dredd follows its hero (Karl Urban) through just one judgment in a long line of judgements, like a police procedural bumped up to the nines.
+Instead of a messianic journey, Dredd follows its hero (Karl Urban) through just one judgment in a long line of judgments, like a police procedural bumped up to the nines.

-Via the character of Judge Anderson (Olivia Thirlby), we get a window into the explosive world of Mega City.
+Via the character of Judge Anderson (Olivia Thirlby), we get a window into the explosive world of Mega-City.
 In true cyberpunk style, the streets are flooded with crime and psychoactive drugs, so the Judges are tasked with overthrowing the slum lord responsible (It’s Lena Heady as basically junkie Cersei Lannister).

 The character development is sidelined as the movie unfolds in a succession of boss battles leading up to one final confrontation, so enjoy it for what it is.
 In a time when most action movies belong to Disney and Marvel, you deserve to enjoy some R-rated thrills.